Connect with others who understand.

 • Cough or hoarseness

-Although there is no cure for PAH, monitoring disease progression and adjusting treatment as needed can help ease symptoms and improve quality of life.
-In severe cases of PAH, a doctor may advise a lung transplant.
+Although there’s currently no cure for PAH, regular monitoring and adjusting treatment as needed can help manage symptoms and improve quality of life.
+In more advanced cases, a doctor may recommend a lung transplant after careful evaluation.

 1. Heritable Pulmonary Arterial Hypertension

 “I realize now that my PAH was inherited from my mom, who died 33 years ago.
-Plus my oldest sister passed at 82 and also had PAH,” a myPHteam member wrote.
+Plus, my oldest sister passed away at 82 and also had PAH,” a myPHteam member wrote.

-Other uncommon genetic mutations can also be found in people with hPAH.
-A rare mutation of the T-box transcription factor 4 (TBX4) gene is associated primarily with children, who may also have abnormalities in musculoskeletal development and function, developmental lung disease and other developmental delays, and congenital heart disease.
+Other uncommon genetic mutations can be found in people with HPAH.
+A rare mutation of the TBX4 gene is more often associated with children.
+Children with a TBX4 mutation may also have differences in bone and muscle development, lung development, or heart structure (congenital heart disease), as well as developmental delays.

 2. Idiopathic Pulmonary Arterial Hypertension

-Idiopathic PAH (iPAH) is PAH with no known cause.
-As with other forms of PAH, the most common symptom of iPAH is shortness of breath due to physical exertion.
-Other common symptoms of PAH can occur as well, including fatigue, dizziness or fainting, irregular heartbeat, angina (chest pain due to reduced blood flow from the heart), and swelling of the legs.
+Idiopathic PAH (IPAH) refers to PAH with no known cause.
+As with other forms of PAH, symptoms of iPAH include shortness of breath with exercise, fatigue, dizziness or fainting, and swelling of the legs and feet.

 3. Associated Pulmonary Arterial Hypertension

-• Connective tissue disease (affects tissues that support organs and other parts of the body)
+• Connective tissue diseases (affect tissues that support organs and other parts of the body)

 • Human immunodeficiency virus (HIV)